Miltani/FFXIAddons/mmmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.2.3:
+- Add some error handling for lag when going back to main menu

 1.2.2:
 - Add some error handling